Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: Abstract

 \section{Abstract}

-Recently, Unsupervised Domain Adaptation was proposed to address the domain shift problem in semantic segmentation task, but it may perform poor when source and target domains belong to different resolutions.
-In this work, we design a novel end-to-end semantic segmentation network, Super-Resolution Domain Adaptation Network (SRDA-Net), which could simultaneously complete super-resolution and domain adaptation.
-Such characteristics exactly meet the requirement of semantic segmentation for remote sensing images which usually involve various resolutions.
-Generally, SRDA-Net includes three deep neural networks: a Super-Resolution and Segmentation (SRS) model focuses on recovering high-resolution image and predicting segmentation map; a pixel-level domain classifier (PDC) tries to distinguish the images from which domains; and output-space domain classifier (ODC) discriminates pixel label distributions from which domains.
-PDC and ODC are considered as the discriminators, and SRS is treated as the generator.
-By the adversarial learning, SRS tries to align the source with target domains on pixel-level visual appearance and output-space.
-Experiments are conducted on the two remote sensing datasets with different resolutions.
-SRDA-Net performs favorably against the state-of-the-art methods in terms of accuracy and visual quality.
+Recently, Unsupervised Domain Adaptation (UDA) has attracted increasing attention to address the domain shift problem in the semantic segmentation task.
+Although previous UDA methods have achieved promising performance, they still suffer from the distribution gaps between source and target domains, especially the resolution discrepany in the remote sensing images.
+To address this problem, this paper designs a novel end-to-end semantic segmentation network, namely Super-Resolution Domain Adaptation Network (SRDA-Net).
+SRDA-Net can simultaneously achieve the super-resolution task and the domain adaptation task, thus satisfying the requirement of semantic segmentation for remote sensing images which usually involve various resolution images.
+The proposed SRDA-Net includes three parts: a Super-Resolution and Segmentation (SRS) model which focuses on recovering high-resolution image and predicting segmentation map, a Pixel-level Domain Classifier (PDC) for determining which domain the pixel belongs to, and an Output-space Domain Classifier (ODC) for distinguishing which domain the pixel contribution is from.
+By jointly optimizing SRS with two classifiers, the proposed method can not only eliminates the resolution difference between source and target domains, but also improve the performance of the semantic segmentation task.
+Experimental results on two remote sensing datasets with different resolutions demonstrate that SRDA-Net performs favorably against some state-of-the-art methods in terms of accuracy and visual quality.
 Code and models are available at https://github.com/tangzhenjie/SRDA-Net.